 And for good reason—the Square POS app is one of the very best values on the market.

-But is the Square register POS the right move for your business specifically?
-We’ve compiled a comprehensive review of all that the Square register POS app has to offer your business so that you can make the best decision possible.
+But is Square POS the right move for your business specifically?
+We’ve compiled a comprehensive review of all that the Square POS app has to offer your business so that you can make the best decision possible.

 Although the Square point of sale system as a whole involves both hardware and software, Square Point of Sale—or Square POS for short—refers specifically to the app that functions as the system’s software.

 The Square POS app is accessible through both Apple and Android devices, and is the most basic, affordable version of the Square software that can function hand-in-hand with whichever Square hardware your business chooses to use.

 All in all, while Square hardware will be primarily responsible for allowing your business to process card transactions through its POS, the Square POS app is the reason that Square is one of the most valuable, user-friendly options on the market.

 So, now that you have a frame of reference for what we’re talking about when we refer to Square POS, it’s time to move a bit deeper into this subject.
 Let’s dive into the details on what Square POS can offer your business:

 The top draw of the Square POS app?
 Square POS pricing—or lack thereof.